 For those who didn’t get a chance to attend WordCamp KC this year, you’re in luck!
-We’ve compiled notes from day 2’s BEST sessions, including what to do after you create a WordPress site, how to conduct a digital media audit, writing hacks, podcasts and preparing for mobile-first indexing.
-If you haven’t already, check out my notes from day 1, where I covered SEO-friendly redesigns, troubleshooting common WordPress issues, and caching fundamentals!
+So we’ve compiled notes from day 2’s BEST sessions.
+Also Including what to do after you create a WordPress site.
+Then how to conduct a digital media audit.
+And writing hacks, podcasts and preparing for mobile-first indexing.
+So If you haven’t already, check out my notes from day 1.
+Because I covered SEO-friendly redesigns, troubleshooting common, and WordPress issues.
+Not to mention caching fundamentals!
 Enjoy!

 I’ve created a WordPress website, NOW WHAT!?

-In this session, we learned how to optimize your website for search engine results, find royalty-free images to add to your website, and find resources that help create awesome content.
+In this session, we learned how to optimize your website for search engine results.
+Then find royalty-free images to add to your website.
+Finally find resources that help create awesome content.

 Speaker: Kim Beasley